dotnet/docs/docs/visual-basic/programming-guide/program-structure/structure-of-a-visual-basic-program.md

 # Structure of a Visual Basic Program
 A Visual Basic program is built up from standard building blocks.
 A *solution* comprises one or more projects.
 A *project* in turn can contain one or more assemblies.
 Each *assembly* is compiled from one or more source files.
 A *source file* provides the definition and implementation of classes, structures, modules, and interfaces, which ultimately contain all your code.

- For more information about these building blocks of a Visual Basic program, see [Solutions and Projects](/visualstudio/ide/solutions-and-projects-in-visual-studio) and [Assemblies and the Global Assembly Cache](../../../visual-basic/programming-guide/concepts/assemblies-gac/index.md).
+ For more information about these building blocks of a Visual Basic program, see [Solutions and Projects](/visualstudio/ide/solutions-and-projects-in-visual-studio) and [Assemblies in .NET](../../../standard/assembly/index.md).

 ## File-Level Programming Elements
  When you start a project or file and open the code editor, you see some code already in place and in the correct order.
 Any code that you write should follow the following sequence: